fpant1/AgrivoltaicsDP5Model/README.md

 The overarching goal is to demonstrate how agrivoltaic systems can be optimised to maximise land productivity, providing a balance between **renewable energy production** and **sustainable agriculture**.

+For a more detailed explanation of the modelling methodology, you can download the full report here: [Frank_Panton_Individual_Annex.pdf](figures/Frank_Panton_Individual_Annex.pdf).

 ---

 ## 🔧 Model Setup